twitter-archive/twitter-kit-android/README.md

 ```

-## Getting Started

-* Create your Twitter app through [this portal](https://apps.twitter.com/).
+### Building from source

-* Rename samples/app/twitter.properties.sample to samples/app/twitter.properties and populate the consumer key and secret.
+Rename samples/app/twitter.properties.sample to samples/app/twitter.properties and populate the consumer key and secret.
-* Run Sample app to verify build.
-* For extensive documentation, please see the [official documentation](http://dev.twitter.com/twitterkit/overview.html).

-## Code of Conduct

-This, and all github.com/twitter projects, are under the [Twitter Open Source Code of Conduct](https://github.com/twitter/code-of-conduct/blob/master/code-of-conduct.md).
-Additionally, see the [Typelevel Code of Conduct](http://typelevel.org/conduct) for specific examples of harassing behavior that are not tolerated.

-## Building

-Please use the provided gradle wrapper to build the project.
+To build the entire project run

 ```
 ./gradlew assemble